natmertens/meet/README.md

 so that I can determine how many events I want to see at a time

-Scenario 1: When user hasn’t specified a number, 20 is the default number Given that the user has not specified a number
+Scenario 1: When user hasn’t specified a number, twelve is the default number Given that the user has not specified a number
 When the user selects a city
-Then a list of 20 events in that city will be displayed on the page
+Then a list of twelve events in that city will be displayed on the page

 Scenario 2: User can change the number of events they want to see Given that the user has selected a city